 Dr. Barnes finished first in his class at Hendrix College, and then graduated from Dartmouth Medical School.
 Dr. Barnes gained expertise in psychotherapy, general psychiatry, and addiction during his psychiatry residency at Harvard Medical School/Cambridge Health Alliance.
 He has practiced as a pain psychiatrist at Spaulding Rehabilitation Hospital, practiced in addiction clinics, and in a mindfulness-based psychotherapy clinic.
 After residency, he joined the faculty at Harvard Medical School where he supervised residents and medical students.
-He pursued further training in interventional pain medicine at Brigham and Women’s Hospital.
+He pursued further training in interventional pain medicine in the Anesthesia Department at Brigham and Women’s Hospital.

 Dr. Barnes believes that good psychotherapy can alter the trajectory of a life, and can be more powerful and life changing than any medicine.
 The core of his practice is psychotherapy, and includes medication management when appropriate.